rfdavid/rfdavid.github.io/_posts/2022-08-31-influence-functions.markdown

 [Torch Influence](https://github.com/alstonlo/torch-influence)
-A recent implementation (Jul/2022) of influence functions on PyTorch, providing three different ways to calculate the inverse hessian: direct computation and inversion with torch.autograd, truncated conjugate gradients and LiSSa.
+A recent implementation (Jul/2022) of influence functions on PyTorch, providing three different ways to calculate the inverse hessian: direct computation and inversion with torch.autograd, truncated conjugate gradients and LiSSA.

 [Fast Influence Functions](https://github.com/salesforce/fast-influence-functions)
 A modified influence function computation using k-Nearest Neighbors (kNN), implemented in PyTorch.

-### Others
+### Other implementations

 [Influence Function with LiSSA](https://github.com/nayopu/influence_function_with_lissa)
 A simple implementation with LiSSA on TensorFlow.